 Homicide is the most serious offence in the Criminal Code of Canada (“Criminal Code”).
 The offence of Manslaughter carries a significantly lesser sentence than murder.
 It is essential to have experienced legal counsel at your side when facing such charges.
 We, at Passi & Patel, understand that charges of this nature cause anxiety and are extremely stressful to all involved.
 Our Milton criminal lawyers are passionate and committed to what we do and will provide effective and thorough representation for you, your family member, or friend.

-Milton Murder & Manslaughter Lawyer
+Murder & Manslaughter Lawyer in Milton

 What is Homicide?